wayne0163/checklist/CI-ANDROID.md

 Build Android APK with GitHub Actions

 Overview
-- This repository includes a workflow at `.github/workflows/android-debug.yml` that builds a Kivy/KivyMD Android debug APK in the cloud using the official `kivy/buildozer` Docker image and uploads the built APK as an artifact.
+- This repository includes a workflow at `.github/workflows/android-debug.yml` that builds a Kivy/KivyMD Android debug APK in the cloud using Buildozer directly on the GitHub Ubuntu runner (no Docker), and uploads the built APK as an artifact.

 How to use
 - Push your code to GitHub (or create the repository if you haven't).